Heart of a Book

 Riley Martinez

-I'm halfway through WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations and graphics is blowing my mind!
+Book club discussion: WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations - chapter 10 thoughts?

 Riley Martinez